janroesner/kingpin/README.markdown

 Kingpin is missing some functionality yet, but this will arrive soon:

 - support for rectangle search
-- support for storage of optional AR attributes of an instance via include
 - distance integration into every returned AR record at retrieval time
 - automated Raketask for index creation
 - tests